Can the IRS File a Return For Me? Yes, It's Called a Substitute for Return

 Dealing with tax debt can be stressful and exhausting, especially if your bookkeeping isn’t up to date.
 This is where Bench can step in to make catching up on tax returns manageable.
 Bench specializes in helping small business owners get their financial records in order—even for prior tax years where your records might be incomplete or missing.

 Our professional bookkeepers will work with you to recreate your financial history and capture all your income, expenses, and deductions.
-With up-to-date bookkeeping in hand, you can confidently file your tax return, knowing you’ve included all the deductions and credits available to maximize your tax savings and avoid the headaches and hefty tax bills that come from relying on a substitute return.
+With up-to-date bookkeeping in hand, you can confidently file your tax return, knowing you’ve included all the deductions and credits available to maximize your tax savings and avoid the headaches and hefty tax bills that come from relying on a substitute return2

 This post is to be used for informational purposes only and does not constitute legal, business, or tax advice.
 Each person should consult his or her own attorney, business advisor, or tax advisor with respect to matters referenced in this post.
 Bench assumes no liability for actions taken in reliance upon the information contained herein.